-It’s cold outside; all you want is to stay indoors on the couch, enjoying vetkoek and mince, or something steamy and cheesy, washed down with hot chocolate.
-But do you understand why we crave such foods in the first place?
+It’s cold outside; all you want is to stay indoors on the couch, enjoying vetkoek and mince, or something steamy and cheesy.
+Do you understand why we crave such foods more in winter?
+In this post, we take a closer look at “comfort foods” and discuss healthier options or alternatives that will have the same effect without compromising our health.

-Eating food that is high in carbohydrates, which is commonly found the case with many “comfort foods’’ causes the brain to release serotonin, which enhances calmness, improves mood, and lessens depression, thus the term ‘’comfort food’’.
+Eating food that is high in carbohydrates causes the brain to release serotonin, which enhances calmness, improves mood, and lessens feelings of depression, thus the term “comfort foods”.

 • Seafood of all kinds